 Every employer who is required to withhold Colorado income tax must apply for and maintain an active Colorado wage withholding account.
-Employers may apply for an account online at mybiz.colorado.gov or by preparing and submitting a Colorado Sales Tax and Withholding Account Application (CR 0100AP), available online at Tax.Colorado.gov/withholding-forms.
+Employers may apply for an account online at mybiz.colorado.gov or by preparing and submitting a Colorado Sales Tax Withholding Account Application (CR 0100AP).

-An employer that goes out of business, dissolves or is merged into another corporation, no longer has employees, or otherwise ceases paying wages must, within 30 days of the final payment of wages, notify the Department and close their account either online at Colorado.gov/RevenueOnline or by preparing and submitting an Address Change or Business Closure Form (DR 1102), available online at Tax.Colorado.gov/withholding-forms.
+An employer that goes out of business, dissolves or is merged into another corporation, no longer has employees, or otherwise ceases paying wages must within 30 days of the final payment of wages notify the Department and close their account either online at Colorado.gov/RevenueOnline or by preparing and submitting an Address Change or Business Closure Form (DR 1102).